gem5bootcamp/lps2024/slides/02-Using-gem5/03-running-in-gem5.md

 ## IMPORTANT

 - **_Not all of the ops do what they say automatically_**
-- Most of these just only exit the simulation (sometimes)
+- Most of these just only exit the simulation
-- The commonly used functionalities are below.
-More can be found in [the m5ops documentation](https://www.gem5.org/documentation/general_docs/m5ops/):
+- For example:
   - exit: Actually exits
   - workbegin: Only exits, if configured in `System`
   - workend: Only exits, if configured in `System`